AuBousquet/pgrouting/doc/contraction/contraction-family.rst

      - 1

-Dead end vertex on directed graph
+Dead-end vertex on directed graph
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-- The green nodes are `dead end`_ nodes
+- The green nodes are `Dead-end definition`_ nodes
 - The blue nodes have an unlimited number of incoming and/or outgoing edges.

 .. graphviz::